AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Use namespaces with basic autoloader
     - [x] New lsblk parser
     - [x] Replace version file with .json
+    - [x] Use bcrypt for storing passwords
+    - [x] Rewrite file parser for the iet files
     - [ ] New session implementation
     - [ ] Write phpietadmin-cli
             - [ ] Install/Update